-If a recipient is working and attending school, and one need type has more priority than the other, select the need type with more hours.
+If a recipient is working and attending school, and the two need types have the same priority, select the need type with more hours.

-Example 1:
+Example:

 Recipient attends school 20 hours a week and works 16 hours a week, the need type would be education.

 If a recipient has the two need types of education and employment that have the same priority, select employment as the need type.

-Example 2:
+In cases with both priorities need type of education and employment, workers must manually track education, outside of NC FAST.

+Example:

 A recipient attends school 20 hours a week and works 20 hours a week, the need type would be employment.
-For an individual to be determined eligible to receive subsidized child care assistance to support employment it must be established that they are eligible based on income.